civican/legisinfo/44-1/bills/C-26/bill_text.md

     require that assessments be conducted to identify any vulnerability in a telecommunications service provider's telecommunications services, telecommunications networks or telecommunications facilities or its security plan referred to in paragraph (i);

-    require that a telecommunications service provider take steps to mitigate any vulnerability in its telecommunications services, telecommunications networks or telecommunications facilities or its security plan referred to in paragraph (i); or
+    require that a telecommunications service provider take steps to mitigate any vulnerability in its telecommunications services, telecommunications networks or telecommunications facilities or its security plan referred to in paragraph (i);

-    require that a telecommunications service provider implement specified standards in relation to its telecommunications services, telecommunications networks or telecommunications facilities.
+    require that a telecommunications service provider implement specified standards in relation to its telecommunications services, telecommunications networks or telecommunications facilities;

+    direct a telecommunications service provider to do a specified thing or refrain from doing a specified thing, other than a thing specified in subsection (1) or 15.1(1); or

+    require that a telecommunications service provider use a backup system for telecommunications facilities.

+  **(2.1)** The provisions of an order made under subsection (1) or (2) must, in scope and substance, be reasonable to the gravity of the threat of interference, manipulation, disruption or degradation.

+  **(2.2)** For greater certainty, despite subsection (2), the Minister is not permitted to order a telecommunications service provider to intercept a private communication or a radio-based telephone communication, as those terms are defined in section 183 of the `Criminal Code`.

   **(3)** An order made under subsection (1) or (2) may also include a provision prohibiting the disclosure of its existence, or some or all of its contents, by any person.

+  **(3.1)** Before making an order under subsection (1) or (2), the Minister must consider

+    its operational impact on the affected telecommunications service providers;

+    its financial impact on the affected telecommunications service providers;

+    its effect on the provision of telecommunications services in Canada; and

+    any other factor that the Minister considers relevant.

   **(4)** The Minister may cause a draft order to be published in the `Canada Gazette`.

-  **(5)** Any order made under subsection (1) or (2) must be published in the `Canada Gazette`, unless the Minister directs otherwise in the order.
+  **(5)** Any order made under subsection (1) or (2) must be published in the `Canada Gazette` **within 90 days after the day on which it is made**, unless the Minister directs otherwise in the order.

   **(6)** In the event of any inconsistency between an order made under subsection (1) or (2) and a decision of the Commission made under this Act or another order made, or any authorization issued, by the Minister under this Act or the `Radiocommunication Act`, the order made under subsection (1) or (2), as the case may be, prevails to the extent of the inconsistency.

   **(7)** No one is entitled to any compensation from Her Majesty in right of Canada for any financial losses resulting from the making of an order under subsection (1) or (2).

+### Section 15.21

+  **(1)** The Minister shall cause to be tabled in each House of Parliament, within three months after the end of each fiscal year or, if either House is not then sitting, on any of the first 15 days of the next sitting of that House, a report on the orders made under subsection 15.1(1) and subsections 15.2(1) and (2).

+  **(2)** The Minister shall include in the report, for the fiscal year covered by the report, the following information:

+    the number of orders made and the nature of the orders;

+    the number of orders that were revoked;

+    the number of times during the previous fiscal year that, under subsection 15.2(6), an order prevailed over a decision of the Commission made under this Act;

+    the number of applications made to the Federal Court seeking to prohibit disclosure of an order, and the number of applications granted;

+    the number of telecommunications service providers affected by an order;

+    description of compliance of telecommunications service providers that partially complied with an order;

+    description of compliance of telecommunications service providers that fully complied with an order; and

+    an explanation of the necessity, proportionality, reasonableness and utility of the orders.

+  **(3)** The report shall state the number of times that an order prevailed over a decision of the Commission made under this Act during previous fiscal year.

+### Section 15.22

+The Minister must, within 90 days after an order that includes a provision prohibiting the disclosure of its existence, or some or all of its contents, is made under section 15.1 or 15.2, notify the National Security and Intelligence Committee of Parliamentarians and the National Security and Intelligence Review Agency of the making of the order.

 ### Section 15.3